ziligy/simpleChat_llama2_mac_silicon/README.md

 *Running on local URL:  http://127.0.0.1:7861*

 cmd + click on the link to start the Chat UI in your browser

+Go to your browser to chat with the AI.

+***Note chat responses may take one to two minutes, so you'll need to be patient***

 ## Instructions for optionally ingesting your own dataset